 Pill press reconsiderations and complaints

-The Registrar appointed under the Pill Press and Related Equipment Control Act (PPRECA) may reconsider a decision regarding applications/confirmations or may investigate complaints from members of the public and other stakeholder organizations relevant to PPRECA matters.
+The Registrar appointed under the Pill Press and Related Equipment Control Act (PPRECA) may reconsider a decision regarding applications/confirmations or may investigate complaints from the public and organizations relevant to PPRECA matters.
+Complaint and investigation processes are outlined in the Compliance and Enforcement Policies.

 Reconsideration